Your Guide to the Highest Vision of Your Divorce

-As a former San Francisco family law trial lawyer and mediator who is twice divorced and has helped nearly a thousand men and women legally separate and divorce, I can say with certainty that couples, including those who are wealthy, face complex legal issues, and wrestle with personal limitations, can legally dissolve their marriages without despair, going to court, traumatizing kids, blowing-up or bankrupting kingdoms.
+As a former San Francisco family law trial lawyer and mediator who is twice divorced and has helped nearly a thousand men and women legally separate and divorce, I can say with certainty that couples – including those who face complicated legal issues and wrestle with personal limitations – can legally dissolve their marriages without despair, going to court, traumatizing kids, or bankrupting themselves.

-Here are highlights from my news media appearances, career, education, and the internationally renowned teachers and elite California family law experts from whom I learned, and whose lessons I draw upon while teaching what I believe to be, the three foremost keys and five steps to having a peaceful divorce and creating a happy new life.
+Here are highlights from my news media appearances, career, and education.
+I’ve studied with internationally-renowned teachers and elite California family law experts and I draw upon their lessons while teaching what I believe are the three keys to having a peaceful divorce and creating a happy new life.

 Time Magazine Online – How to Tell If Your Relationship Will Survive the Holidays

 “Helene made it possible for me to move through my divorce with peace of mind and confidence.”